-On the recommendation of the Audit Committee, the Board of Directors has appointed Ernst & Young as our independent registered public accounting firm for the fiscal year ending December 31, 2015.
+On the recommendation of the Audit Committee, the Board of Directors has appointed Ernst & Young as our independent registered public accounting firm for the fiscal year ending December 31, 2016.
 The Board of Directors recommends that our stockholders vote for ratification of this appointment.
 If this proposal is not approved at the Annual Meeting, the Board of Directors will reconsider its appointment.
-Even if the appointment is ratified, the Audit Committee may, in its discretion, direct the appointment of a different independent registered accounting firm at any time during the year if the Audit Committee determines that such a change would be in our stockholders' best interests.

-Ernst & Young has audited our financial statements for the fiscal years ended December 31, 2012, December 31, 2013 and December 31, 2014.
+Ernst & Young has audited our financial statements for the fiscal years ended December 31, 2013, December 31, 2014 and December 31, 2015.
 We expect representatives of Ernst & Young to be present at the Annual Meeting and available to respond to appropriate questions from stockholders.
 They will have the opportunity to make a statement if they desire to do so.